Air defense identification zone

-An air defense identification zone (ADIZ) is the airspace of a country plus an additional wider area over land and water in which a country tries to identify, locate, and control any civil aircraft in the interest of national security.
-They are declared unilaterally and may extend beyond a country's territory to give the country more time to respond to possibly hostile aircraft.
+An air defense identification zone (ADIZ) is a region of airspace in which a country tries to identify, locate, and control aircraft in the interest of national security.
+It is declared unilaterally and may extend beyond a country's territory to give the country more time to respond to possibly hostile aircraft.
 The concept of an ADIZ is not defined in any international treaty and is not recognized by any international body.

 The first ADIZ was established by the United States on December 27, 1950, shortly after President Truman had proclaimed a national emergency during the Korean War.
-About 20 countries and regions now have such zones, including Canada, India, Japan, Pakistan, Bangladesh, Finland, Norway, the United Kingdom, the People's Republic of China, South Korea, Taiwan, United States, Sweden, Iceland, and Iran.
+About 20 countries and regions now have such zones, including Canada, India, Japan, Australia, Pakistan, Bangladesh, Finland, Norway, the United Kingdom, the People's Republic of China, South Korea, Taiwan, the United States, Iceland, and Iran.
 As well, Russia and North Korea have unofficial zones.
 Usually, such zones cover only undisputed territory, do not apply to foreign aircraft not intending to enter territorial airspace, and do not overlap.

-Air defense zones should not be confused with flight information regions (FIRs), which are used to manage air traffic.

-Germany

 United States and Canada

 The United States and Canada jointly operate an ADIZ that encompasses their sovereign airspace in North America.
 The United States maintains two zones in North America, the Contiguous U.S. ADIZ and the Alaska ADIZ, and two more overseas, the Hawaii ADIZ and the Guam ADIZ.
 Canada operates two other sections of the North American ADIZ, one off the Pacific coast of British Columbia and another that encompasses the Canadian Arctic Archipelago and its Atlantic provinces.

 Under US law and policy, the zone applies only to commercial aircraft intending to enter US airspace.
 An air defense command and control structure was developed in 1950, creating five air defense identification zones around North America.
 If radio interrogation failed to identify an aircraft in the ADIZ, the Air Force launched interceptor aircraft to identify the intruder visually.
 The air defense system reached its peak in 1962.
 With the deployment of the SS-6 ICBM in the Soviet Union, strategic threats shifted overwhelmingly to ICBM attacks, and bomber intrusions were considered to be less of a threat.
 It applies to aircraft passing through the zone to other countries.